SatyajitNayak-Exelixi/Kubernetes/Work-Shop/Day-4/Doc/nodeselector.md

    kubectl get pods -o wide
    ```

-   - The pod should be scheduled on `worker-node-2.example.com`, as the affinity rule excludes nodes labeled `env=simplilearn`.
+   - The pod should be scheduled on `worker-node-2.example.com`, as the affinity rule excludes nodes labeled `env=staging`.

 ---